 Gary has played in many different bands and musicals, including Aiken’s annual Heart Show, a musical variety show to benefit the local Women’s Heart Board, which Gary has played in since 2003.
 He played and recorded with Steve Gatlin of the Gatlin Brothers, Percy Sledge, Rich Little, Night Ranger, and several times in several countries with the great British band, Procol Harum.

 He started the ever popular band, Lo Down Brown, in 2003, whom has gained a large following, playing in various clubs, special events, and musicals from Washington DC to Hilton Head.
 He plays guitar and keyboards and sings harmonies in the band.
 In 2012 he put together a second classic rock, R & B, and blues band, Atomic Road, which is gaining in popularity and playing regularly in the Aiken – Augusta area.
 In both different musical entities, Gary considers himself quite fortunate to have the talents of Ms. Sherry Iles on bass and vocals.
+Gary is also now playing lead guitar for the band, Upshot, in the Aiken, SC area.

 One of Gary's good friends and musical partners, Rockette Morton (Mark Boston) from the legendary progressive band Captain Beefheart and the Magic Band contributes his inimitable bass to his track "All Our Dreams Are Sold" from the latest album, "Total Eclipse".